team-mayes/md_utils/README.rst

   column's value is sequential.
 Files with higher starting index numbers are favored.

-filter_col_data
+filter_col
   Produces a file in which only rows are reproduced that pass filtering criteria set in the configuration file.
-The config file allows specifying max and/or min values for any column heading
+The config file allows specifying max and/or min values for any column heading.
+Additionally, a "bin" section allows the user to specify a column name on which to bin data.
+The user should provide a list of integers: initial_bin_value, final_bin_value, num_bins, and (optionally) a max number of rows per bin.

 path_bin
   Creates a summary VMD XYZ file (and separate log file) that averages a